-The IGBC is now inviting Irish cities and companies to show leadership and to join the Advancing Net Zero Commitment.
+The IGBC is now inviting Irish cities and companies to show leadership and to join the Net Zero Carbon Buildings Commitment.

-The Advancing Net Zero Commitment challenges businesses and cities to reach net zero operating emissions (1) in their portfolios by 2030, and to advocate for all buildings to be net zero carbon in operation by 2050.
+The Net Zero Carbon Buildings Commitment challenges businesses and cities to reach net zero operating emissions (1) in their portfolios by 2030, and to advocate for all buildings to be net zero carbon in operation by 2050.